weusecoins/weusecoins/_posts/2014-09-09-bitcoin-arbitrage-made-easy-lesson-one.md

 <li>Sell XBT for USD on exchange B/li>
 <li>Remit USD from exchange B to home bank account/li>
 <li>Repeat</li></ol>
 There are several problems with that trade flow.
 Wiring USD can take upwards of 5 business days depending on the bank and country.
 By the time the funds reach exchange A, the arbitrage opportunity could have disappeared.
-In step 3, the price of XBT could move against the trader before he is able to sell on exchange B.
+In step 3, the <a href="/en/bitcoin-price/">price of XBT</a> could move against the trader before he is able to sell on exchange B.
 <p>
 The optimal structure would be to have a portfolio of USD and XBT spread out across the relevant exchanges.
 When an opportunity presents itself, traders can act immediately and capture the arbitrage before it evaporates.
 <p>